jayson-lennon/pylon/README.md

 ### Example: Generate a CSS file using `sass`

-There are a _lot_ of web development tools, and pipelines can be used to execute whichever tools make sense for your project.
+Pipelines were designed to allow integration of any tool that can be ran from CLI, making it easy to use whichever tooling you need to generate your site.

 This example uses shell redirection and the `$TARGET` token to generate a site's CSS using the [Sass](https://sass-lang.com/) preprocessor.